Please consider supporting this podcast:

 [50:09] Michelle: go into detail on that.

 [51:20] Michelle: I totally hear you.
 That is so interesting.
-If you have time, anyone that hasn’t watched already, I can’t remember which episode it was, it was a recent one called Oh, is it polygamy and the male brain?
+If you have time, anyone that hasn’t watched already, I can’t remember which episode it was, it was a recent one called polygamy and the male brain?
 It’s the one where we go into the science of polygamy.
 We talk about these things and the actual hormones and the effects on men’s brains that these have.
-So I want to point out that what you’re describing to me is a way that a doctrine.
-Can How can I use it?
-Uh, a man who’s in an unhealthy place, right?
+So I want to point out that what you’re describing to me is a way that a doctrine, Can How can I say it? a man who’s in an unhealthy place, right?
 Feeling rejected, maybe overloaded on cortisol and testosterone, and his brain is in a bad place.
 This is a doctrine that serves him in that place.
 That doesn’t call him to be higher, doesn’t call him to go to a better place and to heal.
 It keeps him stuck there and gives him a way to It it’s a doctrine that can be weaponized by men who are in a rejected unhealthy place.

 [52:24] Sharon Collier: Yes, does that make sense?
 I know, I totally get that.
 The church is not run by divorced men.
-There’s a lot they don’t get, and I think even our bishops, our state presidents, they have a man brain.
+There’s a lot they don’t get, and I think even our bishops, our stake presidents, they have a man brain.
 They can fix their lawnmower because they can see the mechanics in that, and they’re like, sister call you fix your own lawnmower, you know, because they know how to do that.
 Once they’ve seen 2 or 3,

 [52:48] Michelle: just doing something out there to not overgeneralize that there are, there is an overlap, but in general, men have more mechanical brains, women have more interpersonal brains.
 OK, yeah, as a one standard deviation.
 Right?
 OK.

-[53:03] Sharon Collier: Thank you for clarifying.
-Um, but yes, and so I can see their side of that as well, because it’s like they don’t understand.
+[53:03] Sharon Collier: Thank you for clarifying. but yes, and so I can see their side of that as well, because it’s like they don’t understand.
 It’s like, why don’t you fix your own mower or you can’t replace your own spark plugs, or, you know what I mean?
 Because the church is run by men, and I’m not dissing men at all.
 Men are totally necessary and they’re wonderful, but the church is run by men.
-That don’t get there I’m sure there’s no woman one on one course when they become a bishop or a state president or a general authority, you know, so it’s just different.
+That don’t get there I’m sure there’s no woman one on one course when they become a bishop or a stake president or a general authority, you know, so it’s just different.

 [53:38] Michelle: Right, and, and throughout these podcasts, I hope everyone’s aware, I do try to be very compassionate and charitable to our leaders.
-So me talking about the problems with particularly and specifically this doctrine.
-Is not necessarily, it is not at all intended to criticize our leaders.
+So me talking about the problems with particularly and specifically this doctrine. it is not at all intended to criticize our leaders.
 It’s trying to say, hey, all of us are trapped in the false traditions of our fathers.
 Let’s start shedding those so we can come closer to better truth.
-And, and so we can recognize how these things are problematic, because I appreciate you doing the same thing for single men, saying, hey, this is where they’re coming from, but I do want to say like, Isn’t it great when a man can heal and not be in those, like, in a way, a man that’s in those energies, boy women run away because Oh
+And so we can recognize how these things are problematic, because I appreciate you doing the same thing for single men, saying, hey, this is where they’re coming from, but I do want to say like, Isn’t it great when a man can heal and not be in those, like, in a way, a man that’s in those energies, boy women run away because Oh

 [54:26] Sharon Collier: yeah.
 Well, healthy women right away.
 Unhealthy women run right to it, right,